Nara Prefecture

 Kinpusen-ji is only 15 minutes away from the cable car station and is the first temple that welcomes you when you visit Yoshino.
 Since it is the closest to the entrance of the mountain, it is the most popular temple in Yoshino.

 Sanmon: It is 20m high.
 This huge gate built in 1456 is a Japanese National Treasure Building.
-The website said that re-construction of the temple started from next year, but it already started T_T.
+It was under re-construction in 2019.

 The square is surrounded by four sakura trees and is where Prince Moriyashi, the son of Go-daigo, held his last hanami party just before he died.